Vangelis: 1963–1974: Move to Paris, early solo projects and Aphrodite's Child

 Vangelis spent six years in Paris; he was moved by the 1968 French student riots and felt obliged to stay, during which he accepted various solo projects in film, television, and theatre.
 He composed the score for the films Sex Power (1970), Salut, Jerusalem (1972), and Amore (1974).
 A soundtrack album recorded for a 1970 wildlife documentary series by Frédéric Rossif was released as L'Apocalypse des animaux in 1973.
 In 1971, Vangelis took part in several jam sessions with various musicians in London, the recordings from which were released on two albums released in 1978 without his permission–Hypothesis and The Dragon.
 He took legal action and had them withdrawn.
 His first solo album, Fais que ton rêve soit plus long que la nuit (French for Make Your Dream Last Longer Than the Night), was released in 1972.
 Inspired by the 1968 riots, Vangelis wrote a "poème symphonique" to express his solidarity with the students, comprising music with news snippets and protest songs; some lyrics were based on graffiti daubed on walls during the demonstrations.

 In 1973, Vangelis released his second solo album Earth, a percussive-orientated album with various additional musicians, including Koulouris and Robert Fitoussi.
 In May 1973 he performed at the Royal Festival Hall in London supporting Tempest, but looked back on the concert as a failure.
 The line-up featured on Earth released a single titled "Who" under the name Odyssey, and performed live with Vangelis at his concert at the Paris Olympia in February 1974.
 Several months later Vangelis returned to England to audition with the progressive rock band Yes, after singer Jon Anderson had become a fan of his music and invited him to replace departing keyboardist Rick Wakeman.
 After problems with obtaining a work visa and a rejection from the Musician's Union, plus his reluctance to travel and tour, Vangelis declined.
-Yes chose Swiss player Patrick Moraz, who used Vangelis's keyboards in his audition.
+Yes chose Swiss player Patrick Moraz, who used Vangelis' keyboards in his audition.